starknet-io/starknet.js/www/docs/guides/signature.md

 ![](./pictures/LedgerTitle.png)

 Starknet.js has a support for Ledger Nano S+ or X, to sign your Starknet transactions.
 You have to use a transporter to interact with the Ledger Nano.
-Depending if you use an USB or a Bluetooth connection, depending of your framework (Node, Web, Mobile), you have to use the appropriate library to create your transporter.
+Depending if you use an USB or a Bluetooth connection, depending on your framework (Node, Web, Mobile), you have to use the appropriate library to create your transporter.

-The Ledger documentation is listing all the available cases :
+The Ledger documentation lists all the available cases :
 ![](./pictures/LedgerConnectivity.png)

 The libs available are :